- Installation

 The user has logged out successfully | [ $customer ] |

-Here is an example of hooking an event in the boot
+Here is an example of hooking an event in the boot method of an extension class:

 Event::listen('igniter.user.logout', function($customer) {